phplucidframe/phplucidframe-docs/ajax-and-javascript-api.rst

 PHPLucidFrame makes use of `jQuery <http://jquery.com/>`_ to take advantage of the increased interest in developing Web 2.0 rich media applications.
 There are a wide range of built-in Javascript API functions provided.

 The framework has a Javascript object declared LC and it has some global variables available to use.
-You can check  them in the section `Core Defined Constants & Variables <core-defined-constants-variables.html>`_. ``LC`` has two core objects - ``LC.Page`` and ``LC.Form``.
-Both provides utilities to make your pages and forms easier.
+You can check  them in the section `Core Defined Constants & Variables <core-defined-constants-variables.html>`_.
+Moreover, ``LC`` has there core objects - ``LC.Page``, ``LC.Form`` and ``LC.List``.
+They all provide utilities to make your pages, forms and lists easier.

 PHPLucidFrame recommends the code organization in a Javascript file so-called ``app.js``, but it is by no means required and you are free to use your prefer file name.
 You can extend the global Javascript object ``LC.Page`` and you can create namespace for each page in your application.
 You are suggested to check the sample example code ``/app/js/app.js`` in the release. ::